*The following is a Q & A interview by Jewel Eldora – PW

 JE: What was it that gave you the motivation to start writing this work?

-PW: Like most men I’ve experienced various forms of anti-male bias, personally.
+PW: Like most men I’ve experienced various forms of anti-male bias.
 However my interest in gynocentrism resulted more from observations of a cultural over-valuing of all things female, and the devaluing of all things male, which raised the question of which social tropes might be contributing to this mindset.

 While feminist derogation of men was an obvious provocateur, the roots of the problem seemed to go much deeper and prior to feminism.
 After a survey of European history it became apparent that a quixotic version of male chivalry was responsible for the evolving fetishization of women, and not the usually-cited bogeymen such as Marxism or feminism, which only compounded the trend.
 Having discovered cultural roots for this tendency I thought it might be helpful to document a history of sexual relations starting from the period of romantic chivalry, providing a kind of road-map for how we got here and, in theory, a road-map for how we might walk back some of the more malignant outcomes.